Whitey Ford, Hall of Fame ace for mighty Yankees, died at 91

 On a franchise long defined by power hitters, Ford was considered its greatest starting pitcher.
 Not big and not overpowering, the wily left-hander played in the majors from 1950-67, all with the Yankees, and teamed with the likes of Mickey Mantle, Joe DiMaggio and Yogi Berra to win six championships.

-His death occurred in a month when he for so long soared on baseball's biggest stage, and hours before his Yankees played Tampa Bay in a decisive Game 5 of the AL Division Series.
+His death occurred in a month when he for so long soared on baseball’s biggest stage, and hours before his former team played Tampa Bay in a decisive Game 5 of the AL Division Series.
+The Yankees planned a patch with Ford's No. 16 on their uniforms.

-The World Series record book is crowded with Ford's accomplishments.
+The World Series record book is crowded with Ford’s accomplishments.
 His string of 33 consecutive scoreless innings from 1960-62 broke a record of 29 2-3 innings set by Babe Ruth.
-Ford still holds records for World Series games and starts (22), innings pitched (146), wins (10) and strikeouts (94).
+Ford holds records for World Series wins, games and starts (22), innings pitched (146) and strikeouts (94).

-Ford died on the 64th anniversary of the single greatest pitching performance in Yankees history - Don Larsen's perfect game in the 1956 World Series.
+Ford died on the 64th anniversary of the single greatest pitching performance in Yankees lore — Don Larsen’s perfect game in the 1956 World Series.
 Larsen died on New Year's Day this year.

 Ford also made Oct.
 8 a special day, surpassing Ruth's mark for consecutive shutout innings on that date in the 1961 Series.
 Ford was the MVP of that Fall Classic, twice beating Cincinnati.